Traditional British Christmas Cake

 Baking The Christmas Cake

 Part 2 of the Traditional British Christmas Cake Bake-together is baking the Christmas cake.
 In Part 1 you soaked the dried fruit in alcohol or fruit juice & now is time to use in baking the cake.
-So read on for all you need to know, for a success bake.
+So read on for all you need to know, for a perfect Christmas fruit cake.

 Overall Process For Making A British Christmas Cake

 Ok bakers, so this is Part 2 of the recipe for a Traditional British Christmas Cake.
-As mentioned in Part 1, this cake is very dis-similar to US fruit cake.
+As mentioned in Part 1, this cake is very dissimilar to US fruit cake.
 So go ahead and have a try this year. **Check the main Christmas Cake Bake-along Page for all links in the series.